Today's Articles

 The Harlem YWCA

-The objective of the Harlem YWCA was to provide Christian family surroundings that supported the material and spiritual needs of young women so that they could advance their careers and place in society.
+"The objective of the Harlem YWCA was to provide a Christian family environment that supported the material and spiritual needs of young women, enabling them to advance their careers and social standing.
+It thus became a center for community activism as well as religious outreach.
+It had its motto," The More Abundant Life."The objective of the Harlem YWCA was to provide a Christian family environment that supported the material and spiritual needs of young women, enabling them to advance their careers and social standing.
 It thus became a center for community activism as well as religious outreach.
 It had its motto, The More Abundant Life.

 Premises and activities

 The Harlem organization initially rented premises and mainly provided bible study and a Sunday evening religious service.
 However, the founders also responded to the demand and obvious need for secular support.
 In 1921, it re-opened in a purpose-built building at 137th Street and Lenox Avenue after occupying rented premises.
 This building, funded by the Rockefellers, set a high standard for the YWCA.
 The building had a large cafeteria in the basement.
-The ground and first floors had an information desk, offices, reception, meeting, and teaching rooms.
+The ground and first floors housed an information desk, offices, reception, meeting rooms, and teaching rooms.

-The Harlem YWCA provided training in domestic work in areas such as cooking and sewing and taught me how to balance the need to work with a successful home life.
+The Harlem YWCA provided training in domestic work in areas such as cooking and sewing, and taught me how to balance the need to work with a successful home life.
 These skills made the women more competitive in the job market.
-In 1923, Emma Shields Penn was employed to lead the trade school in expanding the range of training.
-She had been employed previously at the U. S. Department of Labor.
-She expanded her training into business skills such as shorthand, dictation, bookkeeping, business English, a beauty school, and more domestic service skills.
+In 1923, Emma Shields Penn was hired to lead the trade school in expanding its training offerings.
+She had been previously employed at the U.S. Department of Labor.
+She expanded her training to include business skills such as shorthand, dictation, bookkeeping, business English, and additional domestic service skills, as well as beauty school.

 Madame C. J. Walker was a member of the Harlem YWCA's management committee until her death, and her success through her beauty products company provided an example of a very successful woman.
 There was also a cultural course program, with the content changing depending on their popularity and the availability of lecturers.
 It later expanded into nursing studies, offering a formal state qualification, including practical hospital placements from around 1939.
-The Harlem YWCA also opened an employment bureau in the mid-1930s, and members of the organization's committee began to promote better employment conditions, particularly for domestic staff.
+The Harlem YWCA also established an employment bureau in the mid-1930s, and members of the organization's committee began promoting better employment conditions, particularly for domestic staff.

 New Poem Each Day